Meskwaki: Etymology

 The name is derived from the Meskwaki creation myth, in which their culture hero, Wisaka, created the first humans out of red clay.
 They called themselves Meshkwahkihaki in Meskwaki, meaning "the Red-Earths".

 The name Fox later was derived from a French mistake during the colonial era: hearing a group of Indians identify as "Fox", the French applied what was a clan name to the entire tribe who spoke the same language by calling them "les Renards".
 Later the English and Anglo-Americans adopted the French name by using its translation in English as "Fox."
 This name was also used officially by the United States government from the 19th century.

 Ethnobotany

 Historically the Meskwaki used Triodanis perfoliata as an emetic in tribal ceremonies to make one "sick all day long," smoking it at purification and other spiritual rituals.
 They smudge Symphyotrichum novae-angliae and use it to revive unconscious people.
 They used Agastache scrophulariifolia, an infusion of the root used as a diuretic, also using a compound of the plant heads medicinally.
 They eat the fruits of Viburnum prunifolium raw and cook them into a jam.
 They make the flowers of Solidago rigida into a lotion and use them on bee stings and for swollen faces.
+On the western side of the Mississippi River in Iowa, Meskwaki women searched for Amorpha canescens (prairie shoestring) as it sometimes foretold the presence of lead.